Are You Ready for the Next Disaster?

 Robyn Fennig

-Robyn Fennig was appointed Assistant Director of the Hazard Mitigation Branch on February 27, 2024, and has served as Division Chief of the Hazard Mitigation Planning Division since 2023.
-Robyn brings a wealth of experience from Wisconsin’s Division of Emergency Management, where she worked from 2012 to 2023.
-From 2017 to 2018, Robyn served as a Research Scientist at the Association of State Floodplain Managers.
-She holds a Bachelor of Arts degree in Economics from the University of Wisconsin-Eau Claire, a Master of Science degree in Urban and Regional Planning from the University of Iowa, and has been a Certified Floodplain Manager since 2012.
-Robyn is enthusiastic about connecting communities to resources that build and enhance local resilience capabilities.
-She has a huge interest in the overlap between planning, zoning and capital improvement planning with hazard mitigation and disaster recovery.
+Robyn Fennig was appointed Assistant Director of the Hazard Mitigation Program in February 2024 after serving as the Division Chief of Hazard Mitigation Planning for 2023-2024.
+Robyn brings a wealth of experience from Wisconsin’s Division of Emergency Management, where she worked from 2012-2017 and 2018-2023, serving as the State hazard Mitigation Officer, Public Assistance Officer, Individual Assistance Officer and EMAC State Coordinator at various points in her time at WEM.
+From 2017-2018, Robyn served as a Research Scientist at the Association of State Floodplain Managers, developing and teaching training on the Community Rating System, FEMA Public Assistance Program, as well as contributed to work on several ASFPM publications.
+She holds a B.A. in Economics from the University of Wisconsin-Eau Claire, a M.S. in Urban and Regional Planning from the University of Iowa and has been a Certified Floodplain Manager since 2012.
+Robyn is enthusiastic about connecting practitioners and communities to resources that build and enhance local resilience capabilities.
+She has an interest in the overlap between planning, zoning, and capital improvement planning with hazard mitigation and disaster recovery.

 Scott Summerfield